 If we decide that you should pay some compensation to the customer, this will be calculated specifically based on the case.

-If you have any questions about this, or would like some advice, call our technical desk.
+If you have any questions about this, or would like some advice, call our Business Support Hub.

 Customer loses bonus from Lifetime ISA when they cashed it in